Exellin/next-graphql-template/README.md

 ## Testing
 ### Server
-- Copy .env.example to test.env and fill in everything without a default value.
+- Copy .env.example to test/test.env and fill in everything without a default value.
 - Create a MySql user with credentials `DATABASE_USERNAME` and `DATABASE_PASSWORD`
 - Create a database with a DATABASE_NAME
 - `npm run migrate-test`